 What Are Christmastide and Twelfth Night?

 Christmastide is a season in the Christian liturgical calendar.
 The season includes twelve days of celebration that start on Christmas Day, which marks the birth of Jesus Christ.
-Historically, the first day of Christmastide breaks the Advent fast, which spans the previous twenty-four days.
 Each of the following eleven days was, and still is in the Catholic Church, a celebration of Jesus Christ and various Christian saints.
-Twelfth Night, the last night of Christmastide, is the night before Epiphany—the day that marks the visit of the three magi to the newly born Christ child believed to have been sent by God to save the world.
+Twelfth Night, the last night of Christmastide, is the night before Epiphany—the day that marks the visit of the three magi to the newly born Christ child believed by Christians to have been sent by God to save the world.

 The Twelve Days of Christmas According to the Christian Liturgical Calendar

 - St. Stephen's Day

 - Feast of St. John, Apostle, and Evangelist

 - Feast of the Holy Innocents